onnx/onnx-mlir/docs/Dialects/onnx.md

 ONNX QuantizeLinear operation

 "The linear quantization operator.
-It consumes a high precision tensor, a scale, and a zero point to compute the low precision / quantized tensor.
-The scale factor can be a scalar"
+It consumes a high precision tensor, a scale, and a zero point to compute the low precision / quantized tensor."
+"The scale factor and zero point must have same shape, and can be either a scalar for per-tensor / per layer quantization, or a 1-D tensor for per-axis quantization."
-"(per-tensor/layer quantization), or a 1-D tensor for per-axis quantization.
-The quantization formula is y = saturate ((x / y_scale) + y_zero_point)."
+"The quantization formula is y = saturate ((x / y_scale) + y_zero_point)."
 "For saturation, it saturates to [0, 255] if it's uint8, or [-128, 127] if it's int8."
 "For (x / y_scale), it's rounding to nearest ties to even.
 Refer to https://en.wikipedia.org/wiki/Rounding for details. 'y_zero_point' and 'y' must have same type."